NazilAziz/linkedin-organic-content-b2b-saas-research/research/youtube-transcripts/README.md

 > **Bonus resource** — not a core deliverable of this project.

-This folder holds YouTube and podcast transcripts that support deeper research on the experts profiled in this repository.
-Transcript collection demonstrates familiarity with **automated content gathering workflows and APIs**.
+TThis folder contains supplementary YouTube and podcast transcripts used to support deeper research into the experts profiled in this repository.
+Transcript collection is included as a supplementary demonstration of **API-based content gathering and research automation workflows**.

 ## How transcripts are collected